 Kira Kovalenko is a native of the Kabardino-Balkarian Republic.
 Now 32 years-old, she studied film at the State University in Nalchik under the direction of filmmaker Alexander Sokurov.
 Sokurov’s mentorship proved formative for her, both by broadening her cultural horizons and deepening her respect for filmmaking as a storytelling medium.
 “Sokurov was saying that cinema can save us, and that inspired me so much,” Kira says.
 “He showed us that cinema was a kind of immortality, and that made it something I wanted to do.”

 After film school Kira went on to direct several award-winning films, including Sofichka (released in 2016) and Unclenching The Fists, which won the Grand Prize Un Certain Regard at Cannes in 2021.
 Though initially motivated to tell stories about her hometown, she and partner Kantemir Balagov were encouraged to seek opportunities elsewhere as the political situation grew increasingly volatile.
-Now in America, she and Kantemir will be among the youngest to serve as guest directors in the Telluride Film Festival.
+Now in America, she and Kantemir will be among the youngest to serve as guest directors and curators in the Telluride Film Festival.